aliceborges/BingeFlix/README.md

 ## FEATURES
 ### Single Form for Sign Up / Sign In
-Both signing up and signing in are displayed in a single form handled by a single React component.
-What is displayed on the form is changes based on whether the path at that moment is '/login' or '/signup'.
+Both signing up and signing in are displayed in a single form handled by the 'SessionForm' React component.
+The SessionFormContainer checks whether the current path is '/login' or '/signup' and passes that information down to the SessionForm.

+In session_form_container.js:

- `const currentPath = this.props.ownProps.location.pathname;`
+ `const mapStateToProps = (state, ownProps) => {
-  `const formType = (currentPath === '/login') ? 'login' : 'signup';`
+   const formType = ownProps.location.pathname.slice(1);
+   ...
+  }`

+The result of formType will either be 'login' or 'signup,' and that will determine what is rendered in SessionForm.

 ### Infinite Sliding Carousels